anspiteri/Chess/README.md

 - Unix based systems: `./gradlew build` and  `./gradlew run`.
 - Windows: `gradlew.bat` and `gradlew.bat run`.

+## Testing
+- This project uses jacoco.
+- To generate the testing code coverage report with gradle using jacoco, run `gradle test jacocoTestReport`.

 ## License

 - Specify the license under which your project is distributed.